MakeShiftArtist/rust-template/README.md

 ## License

-This project is licensed under the [GNU GPL 3.0 License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and use it to suit your needs.

 ---